-1. The granting of a variance in this case would not confer a special privilege on this applicant that would be denied other applicants as long as the same criteria are applied in each case.
-Therefore, the variance can be granted under this condition.
+- 1. The granting of a variance in this case would not confer a special privilege on this applicant that would be denied other applicants as long as the same criteria are applied in each case.
+Therefore, the variance can be granted under this criterion. - 2.
+Based on a discussion on March 19, 2010 between representatives of the County, the Planning Department, and the Maryland Department of Natural Resources Forest Service, the disturbance of trees, or other vegetation, as a result of development activity is not, in and of itself, interpreted as a condition or circumstance that is the result of the actions by the applicant.
+Therefore, the variance can be granted under this criterion, as long as appropriate mitigation is provided for the resources disturbed.